gitkraken/gitlens-docs/gitlens/gitlens-subscriptions.md

 ### Billing History

-Each billing cycle, the owner and billing contacts of the organziation will recieve an email with the receipt attached.
-If you would like to recieve prior receipts, please contact [accounting](https://www.gitkraken.com/billing-issues) for additional copies.
+Each billing cycle, the owner and billing contacts of the organization will receive an email with the receipt attached.
+If you would like to receive prior receipts, please contact [accounting](https://www.gitkraken.com/billing-issues) for additional copies.